A Combination of Time, Faith, and Stone for 6 Days Turkey Tour

 Pool of Sacred Fish: Carp glide where Nimrod’s pyre became Abraham’s salvation—a site revered by Jews, Christians, and Muslims.
 Prophet Ibrahim’s Legacy from Urfa’s sacred pools to Harran’s ancient streets, Ibrahim’s unyielding monotheism echoes across religions.
 His story—of fire transformed to grace—unites billions in shared reverence.

-Prophet Ibrahim’s Cave: Enter the humble grotto where Abraham, father of three faiths, was born.
+Prophet Ibrahim’s Grotto Cave: Enter the humble grotto where Abraham, father of three faiths, was born.
 Feel the weight of millennia in its damp, dim silence.

-Göbekli Tepe: Circle 12,000-year-old T-shaped pillars adorned with leaping foxes and stalking cranes.
+Tour of Göbekli Tepe: Circle 12,000-year-old T-shaped pillars adorned with leaping foxes and stalking cranes.
 This pre-agricultural temple challenges history, suggesting ritual predated farming.
 Did hunter-gatherers build this temple to commune with gods—or each other?
 Its unanswered questions hum with humanity’s eternal quest for meaning.

 Harran: Explore beehive houses and the ruins of Islam’s first university, where scholars once mapped the stars.